Conference Info

 Send to> info@cmih.rs / Subject: Conf Belgrade 2025 / name

-• The deadline for the submission of proposals is 30 May 2025.
+• The deadline for the submission of proposals is 30 June 2025.

-Contributors will receive notification of acceptance by 10 June 2025.
+Contributors will receive notification of acceptance by 10 July 2025.

 CALL FOR APPLICANTS (PROFESSORS, by INVITATION: abstract bio)